 This teaching unit offers a holistic and concrete vision of buildings and territories.
 To achieve this, it relies on diverse and complementary stakeholders from research and the socio-economic world.
 In this module, students examine the tools used by the design offices, both for the design of buildings and for the analysis of energy performance, and then addresses land use planning issues by integrating the network industries (electricity and gas ) with its problems of information systems.

-This Course Unit is divided into 5 parts.
+The teaching unit is decomposed into 5 parts.

-Part 3: Estate Planning and Energy.
-Real estate and, more generally, urbanized areas are the main areas of energy consumption and, increasingly, production: This course aims to understand how the developpement of the city and territories shapes energy systems.
-The courses will focus on the distribution / energy harvesting at different scales, coordinating master works (building and block, district energy systems and town), the local energy planning and dispersed energy storage applying the theories of networks and innovation.
-Bioclimatic design of urban planning and flow management (energy, water, mobility) in an eco-district will be treated case study.
+Part 3 (Lecture: 6h): Real Estate Urbanism and Energy.
+Real estate and, more generally, urban spaces are the main areas of energy consumption and, increasingly, production: this teaching aims to show how the design of the city and territories shapes the energy systems.
+The courses will focus on the distribution / harvesting of energy at different scales, the coordination of building masters (building and island, district and city energy networks), territorial energy planning and the dispersed energy storage in s building on theories of networks and innovation.
+The bioclimatic conception of urban planning and the management of flows (energy, water, mobility) in an eco-neighborhood will be treated as a case study.

 Basis in thermal engineering

 CC 50% + CT 50%

 The course exists in the following branches:

 You can find this course among all other courses.